Oluwasetemi/css-note/slides.md

 <div class="box"></div>
 ```

 We used percentages for the animation above because it involves multiple stages.
-The percentages represent the progress through the animation. <kbd>0%</kbd> serves as a replacement for <kbd>from</kbd>, and we break the animation into various stages before reaching the final point, <kbd>100%</kbd>, which replaces <kbd>to</kbd>.
+The percentages represent the progress through the animation. `0%` serves as a replacement for `from`, and we break the animation into various stages before reaching the final point, `100%`, which replaces `to`.

 ---